sxzz/tsdown/docs/guide/getting-started.md

 :::

-These templates includes ready-to-use configurations and best practices for building TypeScript libraries.
+These templates includes ready-to-use configurations and best practices for building, testing and linting TypeScript projects.

 ### Try Online